KiandaBPM/docs/content/docs/platform/rules/form-actions/delete-form.md

 typora-root-url: ..\..\..\..\..\static
 ---

 The **Delete form** rule marks a process instance to be deleted.
-This rule can be used for General Data Protection Regulation(GDPR) reasons whereby a process instance with personal data is deleted.
+This rule can be used for example for General Data Protection Regulation (GDPR) reasons whereby a process instance with personal data is deleted.

 ## When to use